Skip to main content

 What Ex-Members Describe

 The Urantia Book describes the felt presence of the Adjuster, the Spirit of Truth, and the seraphim as quiet, freeing, and increasingly self-sufficient over a lifetime.
 It does not describe a graduated dependence on a single human authority who must remain physically present for the spiritual life to function.
-When the experiential record under a teaching does not match the record promised by the revelation that teaching claims to continue, the teaching is failing its own test.
+When the experiential record under a teaching does not match the record promised by the revelation that teaching claims to continue, the gap is itself the diagnostic.

 A Word About the Two Recent Deaths